deskmatik/deskmatik/README.md

 | 8                  | yellow | brown           | VDD (5V)                                                        |VIN         |

 ### Supported desks
-- Flexispot E5 desk was tested but should be good for any other desks from Flexipot.
+- Flexispot (tested with Flexispot E5 but should be good for any other desks from Flexipot)

 ### Configuration
  - check config.h file.